tsmatz/minecraft-rl-example/Readme.md

 ```

 <blockquote>
-Note : When you run on GPU-utilized worker to speed up, specify ```--num_gpus``` option as follows.
+Note : When you run on GPU-utilized worker to speed up, specify --num_gpus option as follows.

 ```
 python3 train.py /YOUR_HOME_DIR/malmo-maze-sample/lava_maze_malmo.xml --num_gpus 1
 ```
 </blockquote>

 When you start above training code, you will see 84 x 84 Minecraft's screen running.
-The frame in this screen is used for the agent's learning.<br>
+The frame on this screen is used for the agent's learner.<br>
 This frame size (84 x 84 x n) is supported for rllib built-in convolutional network (ConvNet), then no custom model is needed in this code.
 (Otherwise, please create your own model and attach this task.)<br>
 See the source code ([visionnet.py](https://github.com/ray-project/ray/blob/master/rllib/models/tf/visionnet.py)) for the built-in convnet used in this training.